BrowserStackCE/examples-api-and-unit-tests-testng/README.md

 - Output

-  This run profile executes api tests on BrowserStack's Test Observability.
+  This run profile executes API tests on BrowserStack's Test Observability.
 Please refer to your [BrowserStack dashboard](https://observability.browserstack.com/) for test results.

-### Run only unit tests on BrowserStack
+### Run only Unit tests on BrowserStack Test Observability

-In this section, we will run only unit tests on Browserstack.
+In this section, we will run only Unit tests on Browserstack Test Observability.
 To change test capabilities for this configuration, please refer to the `browserstack.yml` file.

 - How to run the test?

-  To run the default unit tests on your own machine, use the following command:
+  To run the default Unit tests on your own machine, use the following command:

   Maven: